Seifert fibered 3-manifolds and Turaev-Viro invariants volume conjecture: Introduction

 \end{corollary}

 The outline of the proof of Theorem \ref{main.A} and the organization of this paper are as follows: In Section \ref{section 2}, we discuss preliminaries.
 Section \ref{section 3} begins with the proof of Lemma \ref{lemma}, which is essential to establish Theorem \ref{main.A}.
-For this, we first utilize the formula of Witten-Reshetikhin-Turaev invariants \( RT_r(\_~,e^{\frac{\pi i}{r}}) \) for closed-oriented Seifert fibered 3-manifolds, as established in \cite{hansen2001reshetikhin}.
-We also examine the relationship between \( TV_r(M, q = e^{2\pi i / r}) \) and \( RT_r(D(M), e^{\pi i / r}) \), as stated in Theorem \ref{TV WRT con A} for Seifert fibered 3-manifolds with boundary, along with the corresponding relationship outlined in Theorem \ref{TV WRT con B} for closed-oriented Seifert fibered 3-manifolds.
+For this, we first utilize the formula of Witten-Reshetikhin-Turaev invariants \( RT_r(\_~,e^{\frac{\pi i}{2r}}) \) for closed-oriented Seifert fibered 3-manifolds, as established in \cite{hansen2001reshetikhin}.
+We also examine the relationship between \( TV_r(M, e^{\pi i / r}) \) and \( RT_r(D(M), e^{\pi i /2 r}) \), as stated in Theorem \ref{TV WRT con A} for Seifert fibered 3-manifolds with boundary, along with the corresponding relationship outlined in Theorem \ref{TV WRT con B} for closed-oriented Seifert fibered 3-manifolds.
+Then, by using Lemma \ref{tv lemma} we compute \( TV_r'(M, e^{2\pi i / r}) \) and \( TV_r'(D(M), e^{2\pi i / r}) \).
 This analysis allows us to prove Lemma \ref{lemma}.
 Following this, we prove Theorem \ref{main.A}.
 Finally, in Section \ref{section 4}, we discuss example families where Theorem \ref{main.A} is satisfied.